Kavli Institute for Cosmology

 The Kavli Institute for Cosmology, Cambridge (KICC) is a research establishment set up through collaboration of the University of Cambridge and the Kavli Foundation.
 It is operated by two of the University's astronomy groups: the Institute of Astronomy (IoA) and the Cavendish Astrophysics Group.

 Background

-In August 2006 an agreement was reached between the University of Cambridge and the Kavli Foundation for the establishment of an Institute for cosmology.
+In August 2006, an agreement was reached between the University of Cambridge and the Kavli Foundation for the establishment of an Institute for cosmology.
 The Kavli Foundation will support several 5-year senior research fellowships in perpetuity, and the University committed to provide a building to house the Institute.
 Operation began in October 2008 with the appointment of the first Kavli Institute Fellows.
 The building was completed in July 2009, and was officially opened 18 November 2009 by Prince Philip as Chancellor of the University in a ceremony with Fred Kavli.

-The director of the Institute is Roberto Maiolino; the deputy director is Anthony Challinor.
-The first director was George Efstathiou of the IoA.
+The current director of the Institute is Anthony Challinor, and the deputy director is Debora Sijacki.
+The first director was George Efstathiou of the IoA, succeeded by Roberto Maiolino.